 Slovenia has a very dynamic legislation on access to public information and has taken advantage of the application of modern ICT technology as a tool to actively disseminate public information and engage with citizens.
 While progress is significant, a number of challenges remain, particularly in the field of public participation and decision making.
-These range from capacity building (human, skill, financial) at organizational level to meet legal obligations to ensuring more structured consultation with citizens and civil society organizations.54 the design of regulation has taken into consideration the interests of affected parties. $^{\rm 55}$
+These range from capacity building (human, skill, financial) at organizational level to meet legal obligations to ensuring more structured consultation with citizens and civil society organizations.

 During Slovenia's accession to the EU, the political focus was on incorporating necessary regulation as quickly as possible.
-The administration has now acknowledged that in the past the speed with which regulations were adopted was the key measure of efficiency, the challenge for the future is to change this culture oriented to "speed" and to ensure that government is open and inclusive and that
+The administration has now acknowledged that in the past the speed with which regulations were adopted was the key measure of efficiency, the challenge for the future is to change this culture oriented to "speed" and to ensure that government is open and inclusive and that the design of regulation has taken into consideration the interests of affected parties.
+55

-54 OECD, p.
+&lt;sup>54 OECD, p.
 49.